-Second, we suggest fostering and considering outstanding employees’ personalities and adopting the strategies needed for their organizational functioning.
-HR departments may accordingly apply psychometric measures as diagnostics as part of their advancement decisions and policies.
-In this context, one may recall that there is wide scholarly evidence that personality traits are malleable.
-Traits can serve as stable predictors, but also as actionable targets for organizational policy changes and interventions (Bleidorn et al., 2019).
-More specifically, sociogenic approaches have shown that environmental influences (Roberts & Wood, 2006) and life experiences could lead to personality trait change (Bleidorn et al., 2018; Denissen et al., 2019).
-In principle, this makes it possible that people’s life trajectories could be purposefully modified, interrupted, or redirected by identifying their psychological features and strategically altering their patterns of thought, feelings, and behavior (Allemand & Flückiger, 2017; Geukes et al., 2018).
-The foregoing may be employed by HR departments to strengthen non-cognitive attributes and potentially improve the effectiveness of service delivery (Callen et al., 2015).
-It may be added that the FFM is a useful psychological resource for sorting and organizing different groups of behaviors, thereby allowing HR departments to rethink and change organizational strategies and goals (Hopwood et al., 2009; Ozer & Benet-Martinez, 2007; Roberts et al., 2007 in Bleidorn et al., 2019).
-In other words, the FFM, on which this study relies, provides a trustful theoretical framework for guiding HR departments in targeting specific traits and managing them according to their strategic interests (Bleidorn et al., 2019).
+Second, we suggest encouraging outstanding employees’ personality traits and adopting the strategies needed for their organizational functioning.
+HR departments may accordingly apply psychometric measurement as a diagnostic in order to enhance decision-making and policy.
+In this context, there is extensive scholarly evidence that personality traits are malleable.
+Traits can serve as stable predictors, but also as actionable targets for organizational policy change and intervention (Bleidorn et al., 2019).
+More specifically, sociogenic approaches have shown that environmental influences (Roberts & Wood, 2006) and life experiences can lead to changes in personality traits (Bleidorn et al., 2018; Denissen et al., 2019).
+This makes it possible to purposefully modify, interrupt, or redirect life trajectories by identifying psychological features and strategically altering patterns of thought, feeling, and behavior (Allemand & Flückiger, 2017; Geukes et al., 2018).
+HR departments may thus strengthen non-cognitive attributes and improve the effectiveness of service delivery (Callen et al., 2015).
+The FFM is a useful psychological resource for sorting and organizing various groups of behavior, thereby allowing HR departments to rethink and reshape organizational strategies and goals (Hopwood et al., 2009; Ozer & Benet-Martinez, 2007; Roberts et al., 2007 in Bleidorn et al., 2019).
+In essence, the FFM, on which this study relies, provides a reliable theoretical framework for guiding HR departments in targeting specific traits and managing them according to their strategic aims (Bleidorn et al., 2019).

-Finally, we conclude that in the long run nurturing outstanding performers is a better strategy than hiring and training new employees, as this leads to new investments of resources and time.
-In line with the literature (Hung, 2018), we suggest nurturing those relevant personality traits leading organizations to certain work styles and expectations, and thus, to outstanding performance.
+We conclude that, in the long term, nurturing outstanding performers is a better strategy than hiring and training new employees, as the latter leads to new expenditure of resources and time.
+In line with the literature (Hung, 2018), we suggest nurturing relevant personality traits, leading organizations to adopt certain ways of working and levels of expectation, and thus to achieve outstanding performance.

 Contribution and Limitations

 This study contributes to the understanding of the impact that FFM’s traits have on outstanding employees in the public sector.
-Our enriched application of this model provides organizations with a more accurate, practical tool for identifying, recruiting (on this point see Bromberg & Charbonneau's (2020) recent application of the FFM to public service motivation and public managers’ hiring decisions) and locating future outstanding employees, thereby strengthening public services through the avenue of personality traits (Callen et al., 2015).
-In addition, this study contributes to the scholarly body of knowledge by adding new cumulative knowledge on human behavior in the work context.
+Our enriched application of this model provides organizations with a more accurate, practical tool for identifying, recruiting (see Bromberg & Charbonneau’s (2020) application of the FFM to public service motivation and public managers’ hiring decisions), and locating future outstanding employees, thereby strengthening public services by focusing on particular personality traits (Callen et al., 2015).
+In addition, this study adds to accumulated knowledge on workplace behavior.